 That is something many people underestimate.
 Archery can be a demanding activity.
 Your kids will build up endurance through the course of practicing this activity.

 What’s even better is that they can develop their stamina the same as other sports such as swimming, running, or jumping.
-It’s not like they’ll be out there till they lose their breath, but there are still certain practices that require a lot of physical exercise, and the body has to adapt to the new element of endurance.
+It’s not like they’ll be out there till they lose their breath, but there are still certain practices that require a lot of physical exercises, and the body has to adapt to the new element of endurance.

 There are so many sports nowadays that kids don’t have time for all of them.
 Archery is one that parents should consider adding to their child’s repertoire, though, if they want to develop more than just skills on the field.